twbs/blog/src/content/posts/2012/bootstrap-2-0-3-released.md

 - Removed excess padding on `.search-query` inputs in IE7 since it doesn't have border-radius.
 - Updated alert messages in Components to use `button` elements as close icons instead of `a`.
 Both can be used, but an `a` will require `href="#"` for dismissal on iOS devices.
 - Fixed an issue with prepended/appended inputs in Firefox where `select` elements required two clicks to toggle the dropdown.
 Resolved by moving the `position: relative` to the `select` by default instead of on `:focus`.
-- Added a new mixin, `.backface-visibility`, to help refine CSS 3D tranforms.
+- Added a new mixin, `.backface-visibility`, to help refine CSS 3D transforms.
 Examples and explanation of usage can be found on [CSS Tricks](https://css-tricks.com/almanac/properties/b/backface-visibility/).
 - Changed specificity of grid classes in responsive layouts under 767px to accurately target `input`, `select`, and `textarea` elements that use `.span*` classes.
 - Horizontal description lists, `.dl-horizontal`, now truncate terms that are too long to fit in their fixed-width column.
 In the < 767px responsive layout, they change to their default stacked layout.
 - Changed tabbable tabs to prevent issues in left and right aligned tabs. `.tab-content` would not growing to its parent's full width due to `display: table`.
 We removed that and the `width: 100%` and instead just set `overflow: auto` to clear the left and right aligned tabs.